A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets

 \subsection{How to use the BBT model - weak interpretation and 0.95 probabilities}

 }

-We believe that there are two basic approaches on using the BBT model on one's own research.
-If the researcher or the researcher's audience is more accustomed to the frequentist approach, we suggest the researcher uses the summary values related to the weak interpretation of the parameters (the {\em above.50} and {\em in.rope} values) and 0.95 probability threshold.
-In summary:
+We believe that there are two main approaches to utilizing the BBT model in research.
+For researchers or audiences who are more familiar with the frequentist approach, we recommend using the summary values related to the weak interpretation of the parameters (the {\em above.50} and {\em in.rope} values) and a 0.95 probability threshold.